-Once the commission is satisfied that the VEECs have been created in compliance with the VEET Act and regulations, the VEECs will be accepted for registration.
-Once accepted, an invoice for payment of the \$1 registration fee per VEEC will be forwarded to the accredited person.
-Upon receipt of payment, the VEECs will be registered and issued with a unique identification code.
+Once the commission is satisfied that the VEECs have been created in compliance with the VEET Act and regulations, and the applicable fee has been paid for the creation of that certificate, the VEECs will be accepted for registration.
+The VEECs will be issued with a unique identification code.